archonic/limestone/README.md

 * Feature rollout using the rollout gem.
 Installed but features are up to you.

 ## Roadmap
-* Email PDF receipts after Stripe charges card (using Stripe webhook).
-* Automated dunning.
-Send email to subscription owner when payment fails, with a one click login to update their card.
 * In-browser image cropping using jcrop or the likes.
-* Example feature controls if public sign up is available.
+* Example feature which controls if public sign up is available.
+* Pretty modals using bootstrap integrated into rails_ujs data-confirm
+* Custom error pages.
+* Invoice PDF attached to invoice paid email.

 ## Notes
 * RSpec controller tests have been omitted in favour of requests tests.